Accounting for Landlords: Bookkeeping Best Practices

 As a landlord, you also need to determine whether you are going to use the cash or accrual accounting method.
 This is important because it ensures that there is consistency in the way your books are maintained.
 If you would rather record your income and expenses as they take place, not when they are paid, then recording via an accrual basis is ideal for you.
 This will allow for you to have a more accurate idea of your cash flow and business performance but can be quite time consuming.

 If you only wish to record this information when transactions have taken place, then adopting a cash accounting method is the way to go.
-Either of these methods can be confusing so seeking from an experienced accountant is a good idea.
+Either of these methods can be confusing so for accurate accounting for landlords, consulting a tax professional is best.

 How Can an Accountant Help a Landlord with Bookkeeping?

 It is a great idea for landlords to hire accountants to help with the management of their bookkeeping because it can save a lot of time and stress.
-However, there are many other ways that accountants can support landlords with bookkeeping too.
+However, there are many other ways that accountants can support landlord bookkeeping too.
 See below to find out more.

 Legislation Changes:

-Accountants can be very helpful when it comes to changes in bookkeeping.
+Accountants can be very helpful when it comes to changes in bookkeeping, They guide accounting for landlords through changes, ensuring accuracy.
 Due to bookkeeping being part of their everyday role, accountants are always aware of important legislation changes that may affect their clients, and can communicate this effectively.
 Not only that, accountants will be able to make changes to any processes or tax reporting information, as and when it is required to do so according to accounting regulations.
 This can save landlords time and a lot of money that would have been spent on fines for incorrect tax returns.

 Claiming Expenses:

 Accountants can also help landlords use their bookkeeping information to claim back expenses against taxable rental income.
 Whilst these expenses must contribute towards the goal of renting out a property, there are a variety of costs that are still attributable.
 For example, wages of cleaners or gardeners is an expense that can be claimed back against taxable rental income.
-Accountants are experts in determining what can be claimed back as an expense and can save landlords a lot of time and money through their expertise.
+Their expertise in landlord accounting maximises your claims and reduces your tax liability.

 Keeping Accounts Up-To-Date: